 University of Jyväskylä, Finland, June 4−6, 2018

-Society for Cultural Studies in Finland and the Research Center for Contemporary Culture
+Society for Cultural Studies in Finland and the Research Centre for Contemporary Culture

-The Summer School addresses transmedia users and uses through lectures and seminar presentations, based on the latest research.
-Three acknowledged experts serve as teachers, and they will deliver open lectures on the topic, and provide commentary and feedback to the student papers presented.
+The summer school addresses the questions of scapegoats, violence, and mimetic theory through lectures and seminar presentations based on the latest research.
+Acknowledged experts serve as teachers, and they will deliver open lectures on the topic, and provide commentary on and feedback to the student papers presented.
 The Summer School is a three-day intensive period of supervising doctoral candidates and discussing research projects in a multidisciplinary group, within the joint framework of cultural studies in a broad sense of the term.

 HOW TO APPLY